 When teaching swimming lessons to beginners, a swimming teacher must follow some essential steps.
-Steps that, when followed, can almost guarantee progress and success.
+These steps outline the best way to teach swimming and can almost guarantee progress and success.

-A qualified swimming instructor should always conduct swimming lessons, so get yourself qualified if you’re not already.
+Swimming lessons should always be taught by a qualified swimming instructor, so get yourself qualified if you’re not already.

-On the subject of being a successful swimming instructor, you will need plenty of patience and understanding as your pupils need to build confidence in both you as a teacher and their abilities in the water.
+As a swimming teacher, you will need plenty of patience and understanding as your pupils need to build confidence in both you as their teacher as well as their own abilities in the water as they learn and progress.

 Building water confidence in beginners is essential to making progress, and confidence-building can be broken down into these key areas and included when teaching swimming lessons to beginners: